Lymantria dispar multicapsid nuclear polyhedrosis virus: In rats

-Spongy moth NPV doses were shown to have no mortality or toxicity in rats.
+Gypsy moth NPV doses were shown to have no mortality or toxicity in rats.
 Four studies showed no toxicity or mortality across various doses and processes.
 One study (Terrell et al.

 1976c) which noted decreased weight, noted that the rats used in the test were suffering from overt physical and behavioral changes including the control.
 Mortality in this study were 3 treated with LdNPV and 8 in the control group.
 One study (Shope et al. 1975) which showed no toxicity indicated had an antigen response in treated mice.
 A long-term test also confirmed this.
 A study into ocular irritation in rats found no irritation after the animals were observed for 21 days.
 Three inhalation tests found no mortality or toxicity.
 An inhalation study in sacrificed animals found the persistence of NPV of 95.96% at day 1, 68.0% at day 7 and 8.09% at day 14.
 One intraperitoneal study found no mortality or adverse effects.
 A study done by Shope et al. 1975 done by inoculation had a bacterial abscess at the site of inoculation, but did not differ between results in immunosuppressed mice and immunocompetent mice.